CloudComputingCourse/719-p2-starter/README.md

    - <data-file-names> is the file that contains the names of the WET files to be processed.
    - <stop-words-files> is the path to the stop-words file.

+- `data/wet_hashes.txt` and `data/wet_sizes.txt` - sha1sums, and sizes in bytes, for all WET files, for your reference (in case you're worried about data corruption/interrupted downloads).

 ## Pulling starter updates
 1. Add the student common starter code repository as a remote (needs to be done only once):
     ```